 Step 3.
 The server's icon will change to light gray to denote that this machine is now the Master and content will be copied from this server to all of the other servers in the same collection.
 All other servers are now considered as "Members" of the collection.

 Selecting Content to Sync

-In order to synchronize files between Master and Member servers, folders must first be added to the managed folders list.
+In order to synchronize movie, still image, and audio files between Master and Member servers, folders must first be added to the managed folders list.